nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 331
 00:20:35,028 --> 00:20:38,305
-[SPEAKER_07]: more agile like where we did sprints like we did like one month sprints
+[SPEAKER_07]: more agile like where we did sprints like we did like one month sprints on it.

 332
 00:20:38,285 --> 00:20:42,979